-Keywords : Intensive care, Pregnancy complications, Maternal mortality, Hypertensive Disease of Pregnancy, Sepsis
+Keywords : ICU, Pregnancy complications, Maternal mortality, HDP, Sepsis

-Materials and Methods: This is a quantitative and retrospective documentary research performed at the Hospital Dr. César Cals, reference in Obstetrics in the State of Ceará.
-Data was carried out through the analysis of charts obtained of puerperal or pregnant women admitted to the ICU.
+Materials and Methods: This is a quantitative and retrospective documentary research performed at Dr. César Cals Hospital.
+Data was collected through the analysis of charts obtained from puerperal or pregnant women admitted to the ICU.

-Results: Regarding the type of delivery, 41 (73.2%) were cesarean and, in regard to the outcome, the majority of the patients (51%) were discharged from hospital.
-In the analysis between the admission diagnosis and the outcome, it can be observed that many patients presented more than one diagnosis at admission, the highest rate being hypertensive disorders of pregnancy (HYP) and complications, comprising 23 (38.3%), , in which 4 (four) of these patients died.
-Sepsis was the second cause of hospitalization with 17 (28.3%).
-In addition, 11 (18.3%) patients had hemorrhage.
-There were 2 (two) deaths related to fulminant hepatitis.
+Results: Regarding the type of delivery, 41 (73.2%) women had a cesarean section (CS) and, considering the outcome, the majority of the patients (51%) were discharged from the hospi-tal.
+Comparing the admission diagnosis and the outcome, it was revealed that many patients presented more than one diagnosis at the admission, the highest rate of which was the hyper-tensive disorders of pregnancy (HDP) and complications comprising of 23 (38.3%) patients out of which 4 of them died.
+Sepsis was the second cause of hospitalization including 17 (28.3%) patients.
+In addition, 11 (18.3%) patients had hemorrhaged.
+Moreover, there were 2 death reports related to fulminant hepatitis.

-Conclusion: It is expected that the results of the present study may contribute to the extension of the professionals knowledge on the subject, collaborating to prevent hospitalization and death of these patients.
+Conclusions: It is expected that the results of the present study contribute to the extension of the professionals’ knowledge on the subject, collaborating to prevent hospitalization and death of these patients.